Which city is cheaper, Amsterdam or The Hague?

 The winter brings many poeple to The Hague as well as Amsterdam.
 Many visitors come to The Hague in the winter for the shopping scene and the cuisine.
 Additionally, most visitors come to Amsterdam for the museums, the shopping scene, and the cuisine during these months.

 Amsterdam can be very cold during winter.
 The Hague can get quite cold in the winter.
 The Hague is around the same temperature as Amsterdam in the winter.
-The temperature in The Hague is usually 2°C (36°F) in January, and Amsterdam stays around 2°C (36°F).
+The daily temperature in The Hague averages around 2°C (36°F) in January, and Amsterdam fluctuates around 2°C (36°F).

 In the winter, The Hague often gets around the same amount of sunshine as Amsterdam.
 The Hague gets 47 hours of sunny skies this time of year, while Amsterdam receives 46 hours of full sun.